 How To Make SKINS from FLUID ART into PINs and MAGNETS with Acrylic Pouring

-After looking at these acrylic pouring recipes and techniques, let’s mention one fun crafty DIY project that a growing number of “paint pouring” art enthusiasts is doing now – making pendants, pins, earrings, and some other jewelry-type trinkets with pour paint leftovers.
-Quick and easy craft projects to ‘wet your toes’ and try exciting new acrylic pouring recipes and techniques!
+After looking at these acrylic pouring recipes and techniques, let’s mention one fun crafty DIY project that a growing number of “pour painting” art enthusiasts is doing now – making pendants, pins, earrings, and some other jewelry-type trinkets with pour paint leftovers.
+Quick and easy craft projects to ‘wet your toes’ and try exciting new acrylic pour painting recipes and techniques!